sergio-a-juarez-1/C-Projects/Turtle_Crossing/README.md

 ## 🎮 How To Play

-1.  **Objective:** Guide your green vector turtle from the bottom of the screen to the top green finish line while dodging oncoming highway traffic blocks.
+1.  **Objective:** Guide your turtle from the bottom of the screen to the top green finish line while dodging oncoming highway traffic blocks.
 2.  **Controls:**
     *   `Up / Down / Left / Right Arrow Keys` — Control the turtle's movement vectors.
     *   `Shift + R Key` — Instantly clears the canvas board, resets the difficulty, and starts over at Level 1 after a collision crash.